silentorb/marloth-story/books/fairytale/part6.md

-did not forget about what had just happened to her and James and her guilt continued to play in part of her mind, her natural curiosity was triggered enough for her to begin to stumble through the piles of endless stuff and see what oddities she might find.
+did not forget about what had just happened to her and James and her guilt continued to play in part of her mind, her natural curiosity was triggered enough for her to begin to stumble through the piles of endless stuff and see what oddities were there.

 It wasn't long before she came across a tall, framed object that she surmised might be a painting, but it was so caked in dust that she could